Omar-Sayed95/Omar-Sayed95/README.md

 - 👋 Hi, I’m Omar
 - 👀 I’m interested in teaching programming.
 - 🌱 I’m currently learning Git.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: omar.sayed@stemate.net

 <!---
 Omar-Sayed95/Omar-Sayed95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.